|UPDATE: This factsheet was updated on 15 August 2022.|

 - Plenary groups.
 All the members of a house, either the National Assembly or the NCOP, meet in one group.
 They debate recommendations made by committees and take final decisions.

 - Joint sittings.
 Members of both the National Assembly and NCOP meet in one group for proceedings such as the president’s State of the Nation Address and the finance minister’s budget presentation.

 - Committee meetings.
-There are 40 different committees in the National Assembly and 15 in the NCOP.
+There are over 40 different committees in the National Assembly and 15 in the NCOP.